 - Optimize images

-- Take care about internal linking
+- Take care of internal linking

 - Use SEO-friendly URLs